vergauwenthomas/MetObs_toolkit/docs/intro.rst

                                                 obstype='temp')

-The toolkit makes use of the Google Earth Engine (GEE), to extract these timeseries.
+The toolkit makes use of the Google Earth Engine (GEE), to extract these time-series.
 To use the GEE API, follow these steps on :ref:`Using Google Earth Engine<Using Google Earth Engine>`.

 Settings
 -----------
-Each Dataset hold its own set of :py:meth:`Settings<metobs_toolkit.settings.Settings>`.
+Each Dataset holds its own set of :py:meth:`Settings<metobs_toolkit.settings.Settings>`.
 When creating a Dataset instance, the default settings are attached to it.
 When another class is created (i.g.
-Station, Modeldata, ...) from a Dataset, the corresponing settings are inhereted.
+Station, Modeldata, ...) from a Dataset, the corresponding settings are inherited.
 There are methods to change some of the default settings (like quality control settings, timezone settings, gap fill settings, ...).
 To list all the settings of a class one can use the :py:meth:`show<metobs_toolkit.settings.Settings.show>` method on it:

 .. code-block:: python

-   #Create a Dataset, the default settings are atached to it
+   #Create a Dataset, the default settings are attached to it
    your_dataset = metobs_toolkit.Dataset()

    #Update the timezone from 'UTC' (default) to Brussels local time